naveedislamkhan47/storeproject/README.md

 # storeproject
-This repo is for demo purpose to introduce my skills to whom interested You can find Models , views and templates in store-home app
+This repo is for demo purpose to introduce my skills to whom interested You can find Models , views and templates in mystore_home app